Dennis Herrera: SFUSD's failure to focus on reopening

 On February 3, 2021 during the COVID-19 pandemic, Herrera sued the San Francisco Unified School District and Superintendent Vincent Matthews for violating state law by not having a plan to "offer classroom-based instruction whenever possible."
 At the time, public health rules had allowed schools to be open for months, and private schools in San Francisco had safely returned students to the classroom months earlier with no major outbreaks.
 Public schools, however, had remained closed, with no clear timeline to re-open.
 The school district is independent from the jurisdiction of the city.
 The lawsuit was the first of its kind, wherein a civil action is filed by a city against its school district over COVID-19 school closures within the state of California.
 The suit was supported by Mayor London Breed, who has criticized the Board for focusing on renaming 44 empty SFUSD schools during the pandemic rather than focusing on reopening.
 Both the Board and Matthews criticized the suit, calling it wasteful and inaccurate.

-Public Utilities Commission appointment
+San Francisco Public Utilities Commission

-In late 2020, Harlan Kelly, General Manager of the San Francisco Public Utilities Commission (SFPUC), was charged with wire fraud, forced to surrender his passport and undergo drug testing.
-In April 2021, Breed nominated Herrera to be the next General Manager.
+In late 2020, Harlan Kelly, general manager of the San Francisco Public Utilities Commission (SFPUC), was charged with wire fraud, forced to surrender his passport and undergo drug testing.
+In April 2021, Mayor London Breed nominated Herrera to be the next General Manager.
 At the time of the nomination, Herrera stated that this move was "putting the city's top watchdog at the head of the PUC."
-His appointment to the PUC was opposed by some environmental groups.

 In September 2021, Herrera, in a unanimous vote, was appointed general manager of the SFPUC.
-State Assemblyman David Chiu was subsequently appointed as City Attorney by Mayor London Breed to replace Herrera.
+State Assemblyman David Chiu was subsequently appointed as City Attorney by Breed to replace Herrera.